Ittiz/ZWaveJSWSBridge/README.md

 # Lastly
 This plugin is in early developement.
 If it doesn't work come back later.
 Also provide feed back if it doesn't work so maybe it will next time!
+If you want to issue a pull request please don't add you're version of the devices.ini.
+Leave the default one and add keys to it if your changes require new keys.